School Resource Unit

 Contact School Resource Sergeant: 306-975-8309

-The Saskatoon Police Service’s School Resource Officer program provides valuable resources to the Saskatoon Public School Board, Greater Saskatoon Catholic School Board, and Conseil des Ecoles Fransaskoises.
+The Saskatoon Police Service’s School Resource Officer program provides valuable resources to the Saskatoon Public School Board and the Greater Saskatoon Catholic School Board.

-The School Resource Unit consists of 7 Constables and 1 Sergeant.
-These officers are assigned to assist in over 100 of Saskatoon’s primary and secondary schools.
-They also provide support to Saskatoon’s post-secondary institutions.
+The School Resource Unit consists of seven Constables and one Sergeant.
+These officers are assigned to assist in 104 of Saskatoon’s elementary and high schools.

 The goals of this program are: